 It’s no big surprise that the world is going mobile.
 Practically everyone has a cell phone or tablet, so if you want to stay competitive, you need to make sure your website is mobile friendly.
 Contact MARION for more information on how our responsive web design in Houston can help you!

 Keep in mind that mobile devices vary in size which means your website needs to be able to adapt to various screen sizes.
 Lastly, paying attention to mobile SEO stats will allow you to spot trends and jump on opportunities when they present themselves.

-- According to NetMarketShare, 2017 was a big year for Google.
-More than 79% of all global desktop search traffic was run through Google.
+- According to NetMarketShare, more than 79% of all global desktop search traffic was run through Google.
 The remaining search traffic went through Bing at 7.27%, Baidu at 6.55% and Yahoo at 5.06%

 It’s one thing to rank well on search engines such as Bing or Yahoo, but if you don’t rank well on Google, your target customers might never hear of your brand.
 Therefore, staying aware of search engine stats will allow you to stay ahead of your competitors.